psi1703/otp-relay-pi-os/README.md

 ---

 ## Fresh Install (Raspberry Pi OS)

+Use this sequence for a new Raspberry Pi OS target.

-1. Clone the portal branch
+### 1. Clone the portal branch

 ```bash
 # Clone the repo into the install directory